NeuroTechX/ntx_slack_archive/random.md

  >I've been looking into the ADHD Neurofeedback space and many conclusions stat that it's not the most effective method versus a pharmaceutical approach

+5/31/2017 8:31 PM

+ **sydneyneurotechx** :

+ >Some recommendations have been given to merge Neurofeedback with a drug, but that's it.